bigzhubak/bz-bottom-loader/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080, show you use case
+# serve with hot reload at localhost:8080
 npm run dev

 # build for production with minification
 npm run build

+# run all tests
+npm test
 ```

+For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).